ildoonet/cutmix/README.md

 - [issue #4](https://github.com/clovaai/CutMix-PyTorch/issues/4) : Different lambda values(sizes of crop regions) are randomly chosen, even within the same batch.
 - Images to be cropped are randomly chosen in the whole dataset.
 Original implementation selects images only inside the same batch(shuffling).
 - Easy to install and use on your existing project.
+- With additional augmentations(fast-autoaugment), the performances are improved further.

 Hence, there may be **slightly-improved training results** also.